koukarin/Proof-of-Commitment-Protocol/README.md

 This portion of the monthly rewards will be defined later by the community.

 ## Long Term Governance
 Because we are confident in the Ergo’s capacity to become a Top 10 cryptocurrency, we think that, one day, Ergo won’t need ErgOne anymore.
 And then, the ErgOne Community will be willing to face new challenges supporting projects chosen through a democratic path thanks to the Proof-ofCommitment Protocol (PoCoP)

-## Long Term Governance
-Because we are confident in the Ergo’s capacity to become a Top 10 cryptocurrency, we think that, one day, Ergo won’t need ErgOne anymore.
-And then, the ErgOne Community will be willing to face new challenges supporting projects chosen through a democratic path thanks to the Proof-ofCommitment Protocol (PoCoP)